Data annotation attributes

 NOTE

-DataForm gives priority to the ShortName property over the Name property of DisplayAttribute and LabelText property of the FormItem.
+DataForm gives priority to the ShortName property over the Name property of DisplayAttribute and the LabelText property of the FormItem.

 Prompt property